Black Friday: How to test your web and mobile applications

 Black Friday and Cyber Monday (BFCM) are some of the busiest and most profitable days of the year for many retailers.
 What started as an American phenomenon is now spreading to other countries including Canada, UK, France, China, Spain, and more with consumers spending billions, online and in-store, purchasing a variety of goods.

 A growing trend for Black Friday and Cyber Monday is the growth of e-commerce, especially m-commerce as more shoppers are using their smartphones to make purchases.
-In 2017, in the U.S. alone, Cyber Monday was the first mobile shopping day over $2 billion.
+In 2020, in the U.S. alone, smartphones accounted for 37% of all Cyber Monday sales.

 Given the economic reality, it is vital for retailers to test their website and mobile apps to uncover and eliminate bugs and other anomalies that can reduce conversion rates, lead to a higher cart abandonment rate, crashes, and more.